segmentio/segment-docs/src/guides/regional-segment.md

 {% include content/eu-cloud-event-sources.html %}

 ### Client-side sources
 You can configure Segment's client-side SDKs for JavaScript, iOS, Android, and React Native sources to send data to a regional host after you've updated the Data Ingestion Region in that source's settings.
 Segment's EU instance only supports data ingestion from Dublin, Ireland with the `events.eu1.segmentapis.com/` endpoint.
+If you are using the Segment EU endpoint with an Analytics-C# source, you must manually append `v1` to the URL.
+For instance, `events.eu1. segmentapis.com/v1`.

 > info ""
 > For workspaces that use the EU West Data Processing region, the Dublin Ingestion region is preselected for all sources.